yaboyanees/MerzCake/README.md

 - [ ] Make it into some data visualization library like d3.js, powerBI, tableau, excel, etc.

 ## How it works?
-This visualization uses the HTML <canvas> element to draw the node graphics, on the fly, with JavaScript.
+This visualization uses the HTML `canvas` element to draw the node graphics, on the fly, with JavaScript.
 My somewhat faulty approach to solving this challenge was to:
 1. draw each node as a stacked column comprised of different sections
 2. set the width equal to the height so I can have each node as a square
 3. clip the square by using radius (height/2) to make a circle
 4. draw a dotted line from all nodes to a central node

 ## Getting Started
-1. Download
-2. Second item
-3. Third item

-## How can I help?
+1. Clone / download the code repo OR just the html file
+2. set your layer colors for each section that you want represented.
+Here is an example of 4 layers / categories: `const nodeColors = ['#ef476f', '#ffd166', '#06d6a0', '#118ab2'];`
+3. define your central node position and size.
+Here is an example of putting with 4 layers and initialized heights array of 4 zeros: `const centralNode = {x: 400, y: 300, heights: [0, 0, 0, 0]};` *If you have only 3 layers, just make sure to remove one of these zeros and remove one of the colors above.*
+4. put your data into this format for each node, where x and y are the position and heights are each section value: `const nodesData = [{ x: 100, y: 100, heights: [20, 15, 15, 5] }];`
+5. enjoy another way to view and present your dataset!

+## Call 4 Help
-I welcome any and all feedback to make this better.
-I am not a developer and like to stay more on the idea / product side of things.
-I just couldn't find anyone that wanted to do this project with me so I did it myself with lots of back and forth with chatGPT and stackoverflow.
+I welcome any and all feedback to make this better and more usable.
+I am not a developer and recognize that there may be better ways to accomplish what I'm envisioning.
+I just couldn't find any developers that wanted to do this project with me so I did it myself with lots of back and forth between chatGPT and stackoverflow.